-This is the third post in a series of articles for aspiring publishers, written by Joe Biel, the founder and owner of Microcosm Publishing and the co-author of DIY publishing how-to book Make a Zine.
+This is the third post in a series of articles for aspiring publishers, written by Joe Biel, the founder and owner of Microcosm Publishing and author of A People’s Guide to Publishing.

 Once you’ve decided how you want to release your work, your next publishing decisions are going to be technical.

 If you use a full service digital platform like Amazon’s CreateSpace, your production setup will be mostly automated, and your options will be limited to a few choices.
 But as we discussed in the last column, the lowest cost and highest payout for a publisher is in doing offset self-distributed paperbacks.
 It’s a little more work, but nothing you can’t learn (or you can pay someone to do it for you).

 Here’s a look at some of the nuts and bolts of offset printing production.